Prepared for the Worst: A Learning-Based Adversarial Attack for Resilience Analysis of the ICP Algorithm: Experiments

 \subsection{Datasets}

-We evaluate our attack on two datasets — ShapeNetCore \cite{chang2015shapenet} and Boreas \cite{burnett_ijrr23}.
-The ShapeNetCore dataset is a subset of the ShapeNet dataset that consists of 3D point clouds of simple objects.
-Due to its simplicity, we use the ShapeNetCore dataset to examine the inner workings of our model and qualitatively compare our model with the baselines.
-Despite the 3D nature of the ShapeNetCore dataset, we cast them to 2D for better interpretation.
-Furthermore, we normalize the point clouds to fit within a unit circle at the origin.
-We use the full point clouds as maps and randomly sample 2048 points from the maps to create scans.
-We add normally distributed noise with a zero mean and 0.025 standard deviation to the scans to prevent perfect alignment.
-Finally, a small, random transformation is applied to each scan.
-The transformation consists of uniformly distributed translations from -0.08 to 0.08 along the \mbox{$x$-axis} and the \mbox{$y$-axis} as well as a uniformly distributed rotation from -10 to 10 degrees around the $z$-axis.
-This transformation serves as the ground truth pose.
-The transformations are kept small such that the \ac{ICP} algorithm can use no motion for its initial guesses.
+ShapeNetCore, a subset of ShapeNet containing 3D models of simple objects, is used to visually analyze the perturbations learned by our model.
+Following \cite{wang2018pixel2mesh}, we sample points and generate normals.
+We use the full point clouds as maps and randomly sample 2,048 points to create scans.
+As ShapeNetCore objects vary significantly in size, we normalize the point clouds to fit within a unit circle centered at the origin.
+We add normally distributed noise (mean 0, standard deviation 0.025) to the scans to avoid unrealistically perfect alignment with the maps.
+A small, random transformation is applied to each scan, serving as the ground truth pose.
+The transformation involves uniformly distributed translations from -0.08 to 0.08 (unitless due to normalization) along the $x$- and $y$-axis and a uniformly distributed rotation from -10 to 10 degrees around the $z$-axis.
+The transformations are kept small such that the \ac{ICP} algorithm can use no motion (i.e., identity) for its initial guesses.